Extremelyd1/minecraft-bingo/README.md

 ## What is minecraft bingo?
 Minecraft Bingo is a gamemode in Minecraft in which teams battle in order to collect items on their bingo card.
 The first team to reach a completed row, column or diagonal wins the game.
-Collecting items is simply done through the vanilla game experience of minecraft.
+Collecting items is simply done through the vanilla game experience of Minecraft.

 ## Usage
 Players that have OP on the server have access to all commands.
-Before being able to start the game, a player needs to create teams with the /team command.
+Before being able to start the game, a player needs to create teams with the `/team` command.
 Other settings can be configured as explained in the commands section below.
 As soon as the game is started, teams are scattered across the map (players within teams are grouped together).
 The teams work together to gather the items on their bingo card.